 The grackle is a walker.
 The robin too.
 Songbirds are hoppers.
 Pheasants and partridge?
 Righteous strutters.
 Vaudeville promenaders.

-Scavenger birds bear further deliberation, and the Devil reaches for an index card in his shirt pocket like a clock struck the hour.
+Scavenger birds bear further deliberation, and the Colonel reaches for an index card in his shirt pocket like a clock struck the hour.

 The Holy Ghost tells him the Parable of the Killdeer.
 She's stubborn to not fly so she can bait her husband away from the nest.
 She'll walk until he's almost to her then lift on those white wings with the black bars to glide a few more feet out of reach again, to take him further away still.

 This is the afternoon you’ll finally die, brother.
-You'll mistake the Resurrected Jesus for Leon Russell circa Mad Dogs & Englishmen.
-White pants.
+You'll mistake the Resurrected Jesus for Leon Russell.
+White pants and red sash for a belt.
 Holy Trinity shirt.
 Velvet top hat.
-When He draws close to the bed, He’ll hoist his white hair over a shoulder so it doesn't fall in your face.
-He’s here to carry you home like a sparrow in a gunny sack.
+When He draws close to the bed, He’ll hoist his white hair over a shoulder.
+He's here to carry you home like a sparrow in a sack.

 “Old hoss,” He’ll say.